 - www.collegiatevideo.com or 802-365-4414

 This 90-minute DVD will include footage of your graduate receiving her diploma; highlights from Commencement, Ivy Day and Illumination Night; key addresses; and views of the campus.
 Order online or use the order form you received with your commencement mailing.

 Senior Commencement Luncheon Tickets

-Two complimentary Commencement lunch tickets in a PDF file will be sent by email by Monday, May 12, to each senior who completes the online senior survey.
-(Those from Friedman, Tenney and Hopkins; Ada Comstock Scholars; January graduates; and those living off campus will also be assigned to a dining location.)
+Two complimentary Commencement lunch tickets were emailed by Monday, May 11, to each senior who completed the online senior survey.
+(Those from Friedman, Tenney and Hopkins; Ada Comstock Scholars; January graduates; and those living off campus have also been assigned to a dining location.)
 Additional tickets for guests may be purchased at the Dining Services office, 30 Belmont Avenue.
-(Price: $12 before May 1, $13 after May 1.)
+(Price: $14)

-After May 12, tickets should be picked up at the Dining Services office, 413-585-2300.
-The office is open weekdays from 8:30 a.m. to 4 p.m. and on Saturday, May 17, from 8 a.m. to noon.
+Tickets should be picked up at the Dining Services office (413-585-2300).
+The office is open weekdays from 8:30 a.m. to 4 p.m. and on Saturday, May 16, from 8 a.m. to noon.
 Tickets will not be available after noon that day.

 Smoking is prohibited in all campus buildings, including campus houses, meeting rooms, auditoriums and students’ private rooms.